sarahstrong314/MCR3U/3 - Exponents and Radicals/3 - Rational Exponents and Radicals.md

 A **radical** is an expression that uses the root symbol: $\sqrt{}$.
 The expression under the $\sqrt{}$ symbol is called a **radicand**.
 The word "radical" comes from the Latin word for root, *radix*.

-We will be using one of the previous identities to determine the exponents of radicals.
+We will be using one of the previous identities to determine the exponents of radical expressions.

 Recall the Power of Powers rule: $(a^n)^m = a^{nm}$.